 Coming from a bespoke background I hated it.
 I was so used to understanding every last bit of the codebase I was working with and so used to being able to bend things to the way I wanted it to be; because I had written every last piece of code in them.

 As a company, we were beginning to get more and more people asking for Magento and over time it actually started to make more sense.
-How many times could I write a ‘forgot your password?’ feature, order confirmation emails, why bother?
+How many times could I write a ‘forgot your password?’ feature, order confirmation emails and why bother?
 Magento does it all for you.

 Fast forward a few months and I’m the teams only full-time Magento developer.

 A year or so later my opinions on Magento have completely changed.
 I love it.
-I’ve gone from writing bespoke login screens to writing way cooler stuff, matrix-based pricing extensions, massive data-integration and a new wave of features all centered around B2B.
+I’ve gone from writing bespoke login screens to writing way cooler stuff.
+Matrix-based pricing extensions, massive data-integration and a new wave of features all centred around B2B.

 We’re now back to present day and the company directors have called a company meeting and invited all the staff along.
 There’s lots of chatter about what’s going on and what might be announced; however, I’m sitting on a massive secret…I already know.

-The meeting was to simply outline iWeb’s plans and goals for the new few years – mostly it was what everyone expected with things such as expanding the team and more focus on internal training and targets/goals etc
+The meeting was to simply outline iWeb’s plans and goals for the new few years – mostly it was what everyone expected with things such as expanding the team and more focus on internal training and targets and goals and so on.

 Then comes the big announcement; it has an entire slide to itself…“Pembo will be a company director.”
 I’m treated to a round of applause and a wave of congratulations from the people I’ve worked with over the past 11 years.